-DePaul University College of Education > Academics > Graduate > Master's Programs > Sport, Fitness and Recreation Leadership (MS) > Degree Requirements
+DePaul University College of Education > Academics > Graduate Programs > Master's Programs > Sport, Fitness and Recreation Leadership (MS) > Degree Requirements

 Sport, Fitness and Recreation Leadership students need to have an understanding that DePaul’s program requires students to enroll into a cohort.
 This model requires students to take two courses each quarter (online), with the plan to complete the program in two years.
 The cohort program also requires 2 on-campus (or virtual attendance if accommodations cannot be made) summer seminars between the first and second year, and after completion of second year coursework.